 4. Get to know the pain points

 “As People Partner, when I would start working with a new group, I prioritized going on a listening tour.
-I spoke to every manager and several employees focused on learning what they do, how they do it, what makes them tick, and where they may need support,” says Jessica DeGrado, an Atlassian who worked on the integration of Trello, OpsGenie, and Jira Agile.
+I spoke to every manager and several employees focused on learning what they do, how they do it, what makes them tick, and where they may need support,” says Jessica DeGrado, an Atlassian who worked on the integration of Trello, Opsgenie, and Jira Align.
 “This helped me establish relationships and tailor my approach.
 Opsgenie, for example, was not used to working with someone from HR or a larger People Team, so I wanted to spend some time helping them understand what we do and how we can empower them to do their best work.”

 With Trello, on the other hand, Hyman knew people would be worried about losing their remoteness since Atlassian didn’t have a remote policy.
 “We were open about knowing this was a difference between our two teams and went about trying to learn from each other.
 By not forcing Trello to change, Atlassian evolved, and we’re even piloting a few new remote work programs.
 The pain points can actually be huge opportunities.”